erobertson7/NEEProject/README.md

 So far, I've added support for variables and boolean operations.
 I'm not sure how to go about adding the ability to have functions, loops, or REPL

+## Plans for the week:

+- Ella: Plans to try to merge files over the weekend.
+Can someone else update some functions?